Especially For Teens

 What can I do if I want to have sexual intercourse but I do not want to get pregnant?

-How can I protect myself and my partner from sexual transmitted diseases during sexual intercourse?
+How can I protect myself and my partner from sexual transmitted infections during sexual intercourse?

-Using a male or female condom the right way can prevent pregnancy and protect against STDs.
-Even if you are taking the birth control pills or using any other form of birth control, you still need to use a condom to protect against STDs.
+Using a male or female condom the right way can prevent pregnancy and protect against STIs.
+Even if you are taking birth control pills or using any other form of birth control, you still need to use a condom to protect against STIs.

 What is anal sex?

 Another form of sex is anal sex, in which the penis is placed into the other partner’s anus.
-This form of sex can greatly increase the risk of getting an STD, including human immunodeficiency virus (HIV).
+This form of sex can greatly increase the risk of getting an STI, including human immunodeficiency virus (HIV).
 Anal sex can cause tiny tears in the rectum and anus.
-The germs that cause an STD may enter the body through these tears.
-Using a condom during anal sex can help protect you against STDs.
+The germs that cause an STI may enter the body through these tears.
+Using a condom during anal sex can help protect you against STIs.

 What does it mean to be gay, lesbian, or bisexual?